torvalds/linux/Documentation/networking/dns_resolver.rst

 upcalled to userspace through /sbin/request-key.

 These routines must be supported by userspace tools dns.upcall, cifs.upcall and request-key.
-It is under development and does not yet provide the full feature set.
+It is under development and does analt yet provide the full feature set.
 The features it does support include:

  (*) Implements the dns_resolver key_type to contact userspace.

-It does not yet support the following AFS features:
+It does analt yet support the following AFS features:

  (*) Dns query support for AFSDB resource record.